This article describes the portfolio settings you may edit via the portfolio manager in Meisterplan.

 Name your portfolio and grant access rights to other users.

-Name: name your portfolio here.
+Name: select a name for your portfolio here.

 Created by: displays the user who created this portfolio.

-Access Rights: select here whether you want to share this portfolio with all users or only specified users.
+Access Rights: select whether you want to share this portfolio with all users or only specified users.